adionnet/nntovv/README.md

-From imagined nature to images: a hobbyist’s creations using AI.
+Examples of images created using AI.